Sameer-Kulhari/browser_talks/README.md

 Enable the extension and try click near a textarea it will show a mic click on it and it will do the work.
 To test visit : https://www.w3schools.com/tags/tryit.asp?filename=tryhtml_textarea
 you will see a mic click on it.
+- click on the link below and see the video

 [have a look](https://raw.githubusercontent.com/Sameer-Kulhari/browser_talks/main/video.mp4)